electrode-io/xarc-run/README.md

 xclap picks up where [npm scripts] left off.

-It's most useful if you need to write reusable build scripts, and that's the primary purpose it was created for.
+It's most useful if you need to write reusable build scripts that use shell commands and JavaScript, and that's the primary purpose it was created for.

 Some typical use cases:

 - [namespaces](./REFERENCE.md#namespace) lets your users overload some of your tasks but still able to reference them.
 - Write complex build steps with comprehensive and powerful flow control like `dependent` and `finally` hooks, and serial and concurrent executions.
 - Advanced handling of JavaScript as part of the build steps allow integrating them directly with shell commands.

+### npm scripts

+You can execute your [npm scripts] directly with xclap, even multiple of them concurrently or serially.

+- serially: `clap -n -x script1 script2 script3`
+- concurrently: `clap -n script1 script2 script3`

+Basically, if you specify the `--npm` (`-n`) option then all npm scripts in your `package.json` are loaded into the namespace `npm`.

+You can enable this by default by setting the option in your `package.json` also.

+Similar to [npm], xclap execute these scripts with `tty` so concurrency may be affected if you run multiple commands that reads input from `tty`.

 ## Getting Started